 The visual system also solves a correspondence problem over time.
 Let's place the two images in cells above each other and then group them.
 By double-clicking on the cell marker that groups the two images we can collapse them to one cell.
-Holding down the apple key and the Y key at the same time plays these two pictures in a movie.
+Holding down the apple key and the Y key at the same time plays these two pictures in a movie (or use the menu choice, Graphics:Rendering:Animate Selected Graphics).
 By slowing it down, you can find a speed in which the central patch almost magically appears to oscillate and float above the the background.
-If you stop the animation (click on the || of the VCR control panel at the bottom of the window), the central square patch disappears again into the camouflage.
+If you stop the animation (click on the $\parallel$ of the VCR control panel at the bottom of the window), the central square patch disappears again into the camouflage.